Merkel announces federal aid for flood victims | free press - The Courier

 Schulze wrote: «Heavy rain and floods have hit our country hard.
 My thoughts today are with the people who are in need, who have lost their homes or are even grieving relatives.”
 Now is the time for solidarity and practical help.
 The events showed how important it is to prepare yourself even better in the future. prepare for such extreme weather conditions.

-CSU boss Markus Söder also referred to the link with climate change: on this issue it is necessary “that we not only take climate adaptation measures and climate aid, but also apply proactive climate protection”.
+CSU boss Markus Söder also referred to the link with climate change: This issue requires “we not only take climate adaptation measures and climate aid, but also proactively apply climate protection”.
 Preserving the house, shaping the climate and at the same time ensuring prosperity: these are the challenges everyone faces.

-During her visit to the US, Chancellor Merkel expressed her concern about the accumulation of extreme weather events: “We are seeing an increasing number of extreme weather events.
-The floods that some parts of Germany are currently experiencing, which are really dramatic (…) are an example of that.”
-Merkel cited the California fires as another example.

-“If we look at the annual figures, there has always been a storm and a flood,” Merkel said.
-“But the accumulation is just disturbing and pushes us to action.”